How to Interpret Biblical Prophecy

 The four views come from three hermeneutical schools of thought; Covenant Theology, Dispensationalism, and Progressive Revelation.

 It is always important to know where and why people who are teaching get their ideas from.
-Sometime a hermeneutical view can be ruled invalid simply on the basis of who and where it came from.
+Sometimes a hermeneutical view can be ruled invalid simply based on who and where it came from.

-These four views have the roots in the—
+These four views have their roots in the—

 The General Schools of Hermeneutics